 Users can be recruited to create new distribution channels for your products and services (usually for a cut of the take).
 You may have visited Web sites that promote books sold on Amazon.com.
 Web site operators do this because Amazon gives them a percentage of all purchases that come in through these links.
 Amazon now has over 1 million of these "associates" (the term the firm uses for its affiliates18), yet it only pays them if a promotion gains a sale.
-Google similarly receives some 30 percent of its ad revenue not from search ads, but from advertisements distributed within third-party sites ranging from lowly blogs to the New York Times.Google Fourth Quarter 2008 Earnings Summary, http://investor.google.com/earnings.html.
+Google similarly receives some 30 percent of its ad revenue not from search ads, but from advertisements distributed within third-party sites ranging from lowly blogs to the New York Times.
+Google Fourth Quarter 2008 Earnings Summary, http://investor.google.com/earnings.html.

 In recent years, Google and Microsoft have engaged in bidding wars, trying to lock up distribution deals that would bundle software tools, advertising, or search capabilities with key partner offerings.
-Deals with partners such as Dell, MySpace, and Verizon Wireless have been valued at up to \$1 billion each.N.
-Wingfield, "Microsoft Wins Key Search Deals," Wall Street Journal, January 8, 2009.
+Deals with partners such as Dell, Nokia, and Verizon Wireless have been valued at up to \$1 billion each.N.
+Wingfield, "Microsoft Wins Key Search Deals," Wall Street Journal, January 8, 2009; P. Clarke, "Report: Microsoft to Pay Nokia \$1 Billion for Support," EETimes, March 8, 2011.

-- The ability to distribute products by bundling them with existing offerings is a key Microsoft advantage.
-But beware-sometimes these distribution channels can provide firms with such an edge that international regulators have stepped in to try - 17.
-The path through which products or services get to customers. - Third parties that promote a product or service, typically in exchange for a cut of any sales.

-to provide a more level playing field.
+The ability to distribute products by bundling them with existing offerings is a key Microsoft advantage.
+But beware-sometimes these distribution channels can provide firms with such an edge that international regulators have stepped in to try to provide a more level playing field.
 Microsoft was forced by European regulators to unbundle the Windows Media Player, for fear that it provided the firm with too great an advantage when competing with the likes of RealPlayer and Apple's QuickTime (see Chapter 6 "Understanding Network Effects").